francescortiz/protosum/README.md

   access to them before class initialization.
 - the proposed class declaration structure looks for being clear comfortable coming from other OOP languages.
+- variable initialization of referenced values (objects, arrays) must be done inside the constructor, otherwise you get the same reference passed to all the instances.